SANI Membranes has developed a new and patented membrane filtration technology based on the Free Flow Plate™ modules and the Vibro® technology.

 System can be adapted to concentrate to highly viscous, slurry-like consistencies.

 Ideal solution for filtration of large volumes of media – or where risk of contamination of batch is high.

 From lab scale to production, we serve you all the way

-Please fill in your contact information if you are interested in a demonstration trial and we will respond to you soonest possible.
+Please fill in your contact information if you are interested in receiving a demonstration of the Vibro®

-When filling in the data form it is accepted to receive digital communications from SANI Membranes.
-In order to withdraw to the acceptance, you have to contact firstname.lastname@example.org
+When filling in the data form, you accept receiving digital communications from SANI Membranes.
+In order to withdraw your acceptance, please contact firstname.lastname@example.org